5 Sustainability Initiatives That Can Change the World

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-Climate change is inevitable, and people worldwide have had to adapt their lifestyles to meet the needs of the warming planet.
-In recent years there has been a push for more sustainable products and technologies that aim to reduce our carbon footprint and offer solutions to greenhouse gas emissions.
+Climate change is inevitable.
+People worldwide have had to adapt their lifestyles to meet the needs of the warming planet.
+In recent years, many have pushed for more sustainable products and technologies to reduce our carbon footprint.
 Companies of all industries have taken this endeavor in stride by implementing sustainability initiatives from greener supply chains to transitioning operations to renewable energy.

 However, these five innovators are starting from the ground up with fresh, original initiatives that face our climate crisis head-on.